GlenNicholls/pyraid/README.md

-# pyraid
+# pyRAID (Python unRAID)
-Python utilities for unRAID
+Utilities for unRAID delivered through a Python API.

+No documentation yet as this is a personal repo for other utilities.